orthecreedence/hustle/README.md

 - `dispatch_fn` is a function with one argument that will be passed message from the channel.
 Each passed message will be in the [standard format](#message-item-format).
 - `delay` is how many ms between polls to the messages table (defaults to 100).
+- `enable_fn` is an optional function you pass that the subscriber calls before each time it polls for queue items.
+If the function returns `false` then the polling is stopped.
 - `error` is triggered if there are any problems while subscribed.

 The object returned has two methods: